AJTieszen/The-Backrooms-1991/README.md

 This directory holds both tilemaps and tilesheets for the game.

 ### tilemaps:
-Standard text files, formatted as exported from Pyxeledit (set to layer 0).
-Formatting must be followed or the program will likely crash. <br>
+Standard text files, formatted as exported from Pyxeledit.
+Header should match the sample below and be followed immediately by a block of tile ID's separated by commas.
+The game uses the `tileswide [number of tiles]`, `tileshigh [number of tiles]`, and `layer 0` lines to parse the file. <br>
 _Header:_ <br>

     tileswide 16
     tileshigh 14
     tilewidth 16